Asky2100/notes-quartz/content/index.md

 ---
 > [!quote]
 > - Each man is the architect of his own fate.
-> - “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming

 # About Me
 Self-introduction is quite a difficult thing for me.